bparish628/ghdata/sql_queries/sql_queries.md

 		FROM
 			(SELECT distinct issue_events.issue_id as issue_id, projects.name as project_name, url as url, issues.created_at as open_date, projects.id as project_id
 				FROM msr14.issue_events
-					join issues on issues.id = issue_events.issue_id
+					JOIN issues on issues.id = issue_events.issue_id
-					join projects on issues.repo_id = projects.id
+					JOIN projects on issues.repo_id = projects.id
-				where issue_events.issue_id not in
+				WHERE issue_events.issue_id not in
 					(SELECT issue_id FROM msr14.issue_events
-					where action = 'closed')
+					WHERE action = 'closed')
 			) as open_issues
 	) as date_diffs
-	group by project_id
+	GROUP BY project_id

 ## Issue tags by project (all tags):
 A note on this: I see some unusual results, such as projects with many issues but no "bug" tags.